 Non-Equilibrium Dynamics of Condensed Matter Summer School 2017

-The CRC 1242 Summer School took place from August 7-11, 2017, in St. Peter-Ording, Germany.
+The CRC 1242 Summer School took place from August 7 to 11, 2017, in St. Peter-Ording, Germany.
 The school was intended for graduate students, PhD students and postdocs in condensed matter physics and chemistry with emphasis on non-equilibrium processes.

 External stimuli such as - but not necessarily limited to - pulsed light absorption or particle impact create non-equilibrium situations in condensed matter systems.
 Although physicists have learned a lot from studying equilibrium situations and state-to-state transitions, there is a quest to fully understand the time evolution of a system put into non-equlibrium.
 The advent of modern time-resolving spectroscopies allows resolving the dynamics with femtosecond temporal and nanometer length resolution.